Table of Contents

-Yoga brings the mind and body into the present, where focus is on what’s happening in the here and now.
+Yoga brings the mind and body into the present, where the focus is on what’s happening in the here and now.
 How does the body feel?
 What is the state of mind?
 What emotions are present?
 Being in tune with one’s physical and mental state is the cornerstone of mindfulness, and practices in mindfulness, including yoga, are fast becoming proven therapies for preventing relapse, according to an article published in the journal Substance Abuse.

 Mindful recovery is all about being aware of thoughts and attitudes, accepting them as they arise, observing them non-judgmentally, and learning to reshape them.
 Practicing mindfulness through yoga can help people in recovery navigate cravings, make healthy lifestyle choices and—perhaps most importantly—recognize the early signs of relapse.

 According to the National Institute on Alcohol Abuse and Alcoholism, stress is a major trigger for relapse.
-Stress and the body’s response to it can be mitigated through yoga practice, according to Harvard Medical School, which cites a study that shows it helps to reduce the body’s stress responses like muscle tension and increased heart rate, blood pressure and body temperature.
+Stress and the body’s response to it can be mitigated through yoga practice, according to Harvard Medical School, which cites a study that shows it helps to reduce the body’s stress responses like muscle tension and increased heart rate, blood pressure, and body temperature.
 Yoga can even help the body learn to respond to stress in healthier ways.

 Mental and Physical Health

 Regular yoga practice bolsters the immune system and improves overall health, according to a study published in the International Journal of Yoga.
-It strengthens the muscles, and it improves flexibility and promotes balance of mind and spirit.
+It strengthens the muscles, and it improves flexibility, and promotes balance of mind and spirit.
 A healthy body is central to long-term recovery, as is a healthy mind.
-Yoga can help improve mental health by relieving anxiety and depression, enhancing a sense of self and helping to heal emotional wounds, according to the American Psychological Association.
+Yoga can help improve mental health by relieving anxiety and depression, enhancing a sense of self, and helping to heal emotional wounds, according to the American Psychological Association.
 This can be particularly helpful for those whose addiction is rooted in trauma.

-A Holistic Approach to Treatment is Best
+A Holistic Wellness Yoga Approach to Treatment is Best

 The Substance Abuse and Mental Health Services Administration points out that everyone’s pathway to recovery is different, and a holistic approach to treatment should include a variety of research-based alternative and complementary therapies.
 As one of a number of holistic therapies offered through our program, yoga can help individuals in recovery develop a higher level of self-awareness, improve self-esteem and foster other healthy lifestyle choices that can improve the chances of successful long-term recovery.